Shankhaprakshalana – Yogic Intestinal Cleanse

 This all happened thirteen years ago, and I haven't had any more stones since.
 I have done the treatment quite a few times just to be on the safe side, but only green liquid from the gallbladder comes out.
 Naturally, I do yoga exercises that keep the gallbladder and the other digestive organs in form.
 Other teachers and students who have tried the treatment at our Scandinavian Yoga and Meditation School have had equally good results from it.

-A similar oil therapy is used by some health farms and natural doctors.
+A similar oil therapy is used by some holisic health practitioners.
 My late grandmother removed her gallstones by drinking double cream and melted butter.

-Note!
-This yogic gallstone therapy should only be done under expert guidance of an experienced yoga teacher.
+This yogic gallstone therapy should only be done under guidance of an experienced yoga teacher.

 Back to articles